hashivim/homebrew-hashibrew/README.md

-# Unofficial Hashcorp Homebrew Tap
+# Unofficial Hashicorp Homebrew Tap

 _This is an unofficial tap, not affiliated with or endorsed by either Hashicorp or Homebrew._